johnbywater/dcbdb/README.md

 ![UmaDB benchmark](UmaDB-read-unthrottled-bench.png)

-### Read with Concurrent Writers
+### Uncondition Read with Concurrent Writers

 The benchmark plot below shows total events received per second across concurrent client read operations, whilst there are four other clients concurrently appending events.
-This plot shows reading is not drastically impeded by concurrent writers.
+By comparison with the unconstrained read without writers, this plot shows reading is not drastically impeded by concurrent writers.

 ![UmaDB benchmark](UmaDB-read-with-writers-bench.png)